 Cooperation and communication among these participants contribute to the smooth and timely processing of criminal cases through the Court of General Sessions.
 This chapter details the Clerk of Court's role in establishing and maintaining the official court records for these cases and notes the points of contact with others involved in the process.
 Before describing the specific procedures involved, however, a brief overview of the process is presented.

 Issuance of an arrest warrant, usually by the magistrate, is the normal means of commencing an action against an individual who is believed to have committed a crime.
 After obtaining an arrest warrant, a law enforcement officer arrests the named individual and returns with the individual to the magistrate.
 After a bond hearing, the individual is either released on bond or on his/her own recognizance, or bond is refused and the individual is taken to jail.
-The original arrest warrant and bond papers are sent to the Clerk of Court who prepares a docket sheet, or its electronic equivalent, fittingly known as "electronic docket sheet" or "EDS," and forwards the docket sheet with a copy of the warrant and bond papers to the solicitor.
+The original arrest warrant and bond papers are sent to the Clerk of Court who enters the information into the Case Management System (CMS) and a copy of the warrant and bond papers are sent to the solicitor.
 The solicitor then decides whether or not to prosecute the charge.
 If prosecution goes forward, the solicitor will obtain an indictment from the grand jury and will assign a general sessions case number to the action.
 If prosecution is not pursued, or if the case will be transferred to a summary court, the solicitor should appropriately inform the clerk who then moves the warrant to the closed warrant file or transfers it to the summary court for prosecution.

 If a case is to be prosecuted in the Court of General Sessions, it must first be presented to the grand jury, unless the defendant has waived presentment to the grand jury.
 Cases sent to the grand jury result either in the issuance of a True Bill, in which case prosecution may go forward, or in the issuance of No Bill, in which case the matter will be closed.
 Cases with True Bills and those with a waiver of presentment then go to the General Sessions court.
 For other cases, the course of criminal prosecution may involve pretrial motions, discovery, and mental or physical examinations before the case is ready for trial.